-Most of the world is quarantined inside their homes to take precautions with the spread of the Coronavirus.
+Most of the world is quarantined inside their homes to take precautions against the spread of the Coronavirus.
 Some businesses and schools have closed down.
 Curfews have been placed, leaving major cities looking like ghost towns.
-People in Italy have gone on their balconies to sing and play music to cheer each other up.
+People in Italy have gone to their balconies to sing and play music to cheer each other up.
 Not everyone is rejoicing in the same way to cope.

 Visualization or Guided Imagery

 - Go to a room where you will not be interrupted for 20 minutes.

 - If you choose to visualize on your own, think of a restful place you have enjoyed or would like to visit.
 Picture it in your mind.
 Imagine how you would experience it through each of your senses.
 Hold that visualization for several minutes.

 - Take a few slow and deep breaths to center your attention and calm yourself.